udacity/create-your-own-adventure/english/marshmallow.md

 "Ok", I said to myself, "I need to get out of here"

 "But first I must remember the magic spell needed to open the enchanted door!"
+Where is Hermione Granger when you need her?
+Where I ask you?
+Oh, I know.
+Click [here]<english/hermioneHere.md>

 You pick up the fork and wrap it in rope to fashion a crappy wand.